Imagine…

 Can you still plant a garden in July?

-July isn’t too late to plant vegetables and herbs.
-Many can be succession planted and harvested multiple times.
+Yes, you can still plant a garden in July.
+Many vegetables and herbs can be succession planted and harvested multiple times.
 Plant fast-maturing warm-season vegetables such as beans, cucumbers, Swiss chard, and summer squash and cool-season crops such as peas, kale, and cabbage to be harvested in the fall.
+And here are some flowers that can be planted in July.

 Is July too late to plant tomatoes?

-Probably, but it depends on how long your growing season is.
+July is probably too late to plant tomatoes.
+But it depends on how long your growing season is.
 Most tomatoes mature in 70-90 days.
 Find your first frost date and subtract the days to maturity.
 This will tell you the last date you can plant tomatoes and expect a harvest.
-If you want to plant tomatoes, you’ll need to plant transplants, if you can find them at a local nursery.
+If you want to plant tomatoes, you’ll need to plant transplants if you can find them at a local nursery.

 Is it too late to plant cucumbers in July?